• Home

 DIRECTIONS:

-Step 2: (For child only) Locate your state code below which allows for Religious Vaccine Exemptions for school and write it on your Religious Vaccination form.
-CA, NY, ME, MS, and WV will NOT accept Religious Exemptions for students grades K-12.
+Step 2: (For general childhood vaccine exemption - NOT COVID) Locate your state code below which allows for Religious Vaccine Exemptions In school and write it on your Childhood Religious Vaccination form.
+CA, NY, ME, MS, CT, and WV will NOT accept Religious Exemptions for students grades K-12 for the general childhood vaccinations.

 Step 3: Make sure to get your Religious Exemption form notarized.